vivaria/edisonrul.ing/docs/source/cards/b/bubble-shuffle.md

 ### Card Rulings

-●“Bubble Shuffle” is an effect that targets 2 monsters.
+*   “Bubble Shuffle” is an effect that targets 2 monsters.
-●If either target of “Bubble Shuffle” is changed to Defense Position or removed from the field before “Bubble Shuffle” resolves, the entire effect of “Bubble Shuffle” disappears.
+*   If either target of “Bubble Shuffle” is changed to Defense Position or removed from the field before “Bubble Shuffle” resolves, the entire effect of “Bubble Shuffle” disappears.
-●You can target the opponent’s “Elemental Hero Bubbleman” with “Soul Exchange” and Tribute it for “Bubble Shuffle”.
+*   You can target the opponent’s “Elemental Hero Bubbleman” with “Soul Exchange” and Tribute it for “Bubble Shuffle”.
-●If there is no monster in your hand with “Elemental Hero” in the card name, you can't activate “Bubble Shuffle”.
+*   If there is no monster in your hand with “Elemental Hero” in the card name, you can't activate “Bubble Shuffle”.
-●You need a Attack Position “Elemental Hero Bubbleman” on the field to activate “Bubble Shuffle”.
+*   You need a Attack Position “Elemental Hero Bubbleman” on the field to activate “Bubble Shuffle”.
 If he’s in Defense Position you can't activate it.